 Benzimidazoles (1-BZ): Fenbendazole, Mebendazole, Oxibendazole

 Macrocylic Lactones (3-ML, formerly 3-AV): Moxidectin and Ivermectin

 Praziquantel does not fit into these three groups and is effective against tapeworms only.
-It is often combined with another chemical from 3-ML which together provide a broader spectrum of anthelmintic activity i.e. more species of worms are killed by the product.
+However, there is no longer a praziquantel only wormer for horses, so it is often combined with ivermectin or moxidextin (3-ML) which together provide a broader spectrum of anthelmintic activity i.e. more species of worms are killed by the product.

 It is a good idea to rotate the class of active ingredients to reduce chances of resistance developing.
 For example, if you use Moxidectin (3-ML) to worm one year, use Fenbendazole (1-BZ) the next.
 Take care to alternate the chemical class, not just the product brand.
 When using combination products such as Equest Pramox which contain two active ingredients - Praziquantel will only target tapeworms while the other ingredient will be effective against other types of parasite so try and take note of which ingredients and chemical class they are.